 Illinois Health Insurance Costs for Marketplace Plans

-In 2019, 86% of Illinois Marketplace enrollees received premium tax credits to lower their monthly premiums.
-Meanwhile, 43% received cost-sharing reductions on silver plans to help reduce out-of-pocket expenses like copays and prescription drug costs.
+In 2020, 85% of Illinois Marketplace enrollees received premium tax credits to lower their monthly premiums.
+Meanwhile, 43% received cost-sharing reductions on silver plans to help reduce out-of-pocket expenses like copays and prescription drug costs.11

-Here are some examples of how much you could pay after subsidies:
+Examples of how much you could pay after subsidies.12